Spring naar content

 The reason for applying for restitution was correspondence between the Origins Unknown Agency (hereafter referred to as: BHG) and the applicant, dating from 2007, from which it emerged that the BHG was looking for heirs of antique dealer Hiegentlich in connection with some eight ceramic objects that had been returned to the Netherlands after the war.
 In response to this, the applicant submitted a request for restitution for all eight objects, viz.
 NK 302 A-B, NK 303 A-B, NK 935 A-B, NK 915 and NK 941, and the Minister presented this application to the Committee for advice.
 However, in a letter dated 15 February 2010, the Minister informed the Committee that some of the claimed objects (NK 303 A-B and NK 935 A) were no longer part of the National Art Collection and hence could not be returned.
 The Minister withdrew his request for advice for those objects.

 Following this application for restitution, the Committee instigated a fact-finding investigation, the results of which were included in a draft investigatory report dated 7 March 2011.
 In letters dated 11 March 2011, the Committee sent this report to the applicant for comments and to the Minister with a request for additional information.
 The Minister responded to this on 4 April 2011 and the applicant on 18 April 2011, both stating that they had no additional information they wanted the Committee to consider.
 The investigatory report was then adopted on 19 September 2011.
 For the facts of the case, the Committee refers to the investigatory report.
-The applicant lives in the S.C. in A. and is represented by R.v.P., the applicant’s administrator.
+The applicant lives in the XX in XX and is represented by BB, the applicant’s administrator.

 Considerations